 Breeds fall in and out of fashion.
-There will always be unscrupulous breeders or puppy farmers willing to exploit a breed’s popularity, whilst compromising the welfare of their dams and litters to maximise their profit.
+There will always be bad breeders or puppy farmers willing to exploit a breed’s popularity.
+These places often compromise the welfare of their dams and litters to maximise their profit.

 Here’s how to tell a healthy pedigree puppy from an exploited pedigree puppy:

 The resources in the Happy Puppy Site Puppy Search Guide will help you find a pedigree puppy which has been carefully raised by a breeder who really cares about their dogs.

 From what questions to ask the breeder, to which health tests to expect as standard.

 2. Get information from more than one source